PoisotLab/ms_network_prediction/manuscript.md

 increase is limited to specific aspects of the problem.
-In the areas we highlight in @fig:conceptual, many data steps are still limiting: documenting empirical interactions is natural history work that doesn't lend itself to systematic automation; expert knowldge is by design a social process that may be slightly accelerated by text mining and natural language processing (but is not yet, or not routinely or at scale).
+In the areas we highlight in @fig:conceptual, many data steps are still limiting: documenting empirical interactions is natural history work that doesn't lend itself to systematic automation; expert knowledge is by design a social process that may be slightly accelerated by text mining and natural language processing (but is not yet, or not routinely or at scale).
 These limitations are affecting our ability to reconstruct networks.